Project Information Memorandum (PIM)

 What is a PIM?

-A PIM is a report we prepare that contains information about your property like special features of the land and existing utility services.
+A PIM is a report we prepare that contains information about special features of the land and existing utility services on your property.

 A PIM will also provide you with early notification of other required approvals, for example: